Glynis Johns

 Biography

-Glynis Johns (born 5 October 1923) is a retired British stage, television and film actress, dancer, pianist, and singer.
-Born in Pretoria, South Africa while her parents were on tour, she is best known for creating the role of Desiree Armfeldt in A Little Night Music on Broadway, for which she won a Tony Award, and for playing Winifred Banks in Walt Disney's musical motion picture box office smash Mary Poppins.
-In both roles, she sang songs written specifically for her, including "Send in the Clowns", composed by Stephen Sondheim, and "Sister Suffragette", written by the Sherman Brothers.
-She was nominated for an Oscar for her work in the 1960 film The Sundowners.
-She is notable for the breathy quality of her husky voice and her eternally upbeat persona.[1]
+Glynis Johns (born October 5, 1923) is a South African-born Welsh stage and film actress, dancer, pianist and singer.
+She is best known for creating the role of Desiree Armfeldt in A Little Night Music on Broadway, for which she won a Tony Award, and for playing Winifred Banks in Walt Disney's musical motion picture box office smash Mary Poppins.
+In both roles, she originated songs written specifically for her, including "Send in the Clowns", composed by Stephen Sondheim, and "Sister Suffragette", written by the Sherman Brothers.

 Read more...